They Spent Their Wild Youthful Days in the Glittering World of the Salons: Track listing

 For the 1998 vinyl release, tracks 1–8 of Salons comprised side C and the rest side D of the double LP with the subsequent Strictly East Coast Sneaky Flute Music album on sides A and B.

 Sneaky Flutes and Sneaky Flute Music EP

+Released in December 1995 on CD and !@" EP, the EP Sneaky Flutes and Sneaky Flute Music featured two songs that would appear on the Salons album sandwiched between several lo-fi home recordings and soundbites.